MicrosoftDocs/SupportArticles-docs/Teams/meetings/resolve-teams-meeting-add-in-issues.md

 - A Teams Upgrade policy that enables scheduling meetings in Teams.
 For more information, see [Set your coexistence and upgrade settings](/microsoftteams/setting-your-coexistence-and-upgrade-settings).

-- A Teams Meeting policy that permits the Outlook add-in to be installed.
+- A Teams Meeting policy that enables the Outlook add-in to be installed.
 For more information, see [Meeting policy settings](/microsoftteams/meeting-policies-in-teams-general#outlook-add-in).

 ## Use the Teams Add-in Missing in Outlook diagnostic